cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

   - [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)
   - Any - Configures the rule to be evaluated regardless of the protocol used.
 - **Access for** - Select which group you want to map to the given rule:
-  - _Any group_ - Defines that any user or server can access the given port.
+  - _Any group_ - Defines that any user or server can access the port.
   - _Specific groups_ - Use the provided **Groups** combo box to select the groups whose users or servers can access the given port.

 {: .example }